cosmos/sdk-tutorials/voter/index.md

 ```

 By now should be able to see the same UI as in the first screenshot.
 Try creating polls and casting votes.

 You may notice that it's possible to cast multiple votes for one poll.
 This is not what we want, so let's fix this behaviour.

+**Important!** If you can't create polls and votes, check the Javascript console in your browser to see what errors are shown.
+If you see a problem with API routes, it is probably because you need to replace `username` from the code snippets above with your GitHub username. e.g. `"username.voter.voter/QueryPollAll"` would become `"yoda.voter.voter/QueryPollAll"` for a GitHub user called `yoda`.

 ## Access the API